NFCC Building Safety key positions and work

 Following evidence to support the spending review, in 2020 the Government announced £20 million of funding, including £16m for direct support for FRSs to review or inspect all high-rise multi-occupied residential buildings by the end of 2021, to bolster work targeting other higher-risk buildings and support protection departments.
 Read our response to the funding announcement here.

 Supporting FRS and other stakeholders with timely and appropriate guidance in the Covid-19 response

-NFCC has been working closely with FRS Protection departments and other stakeholders, providing them with advice, peer review and support during the pandemic.
+NFCC have been working closely with FRS Protection departments and other stakeholders, providing them with advice, peer review and support during the pandemic.
 This has included compilation of guidance to safely enable the Nightingale Hospitals.
-Our Covid guidance can be viewed here
+Our Covid guidance can be viewed here.